-Explainer videos also help with dealing with inquiries that are directed towards your customer service team.
+Explainer videos also help with dealing with inquiries that your customer service team receives.
 You can create explainer videos that can answer the most prominent questions and concerns your customers may face.
 43% of video marketers say that video has been able to reduce the amount of support calls they have received.

 3. Videos provide you with a great return on investment.

 It is worth it to make great explainer videos because when they perform well, they provide you with a great ROI.
 They can give you great results when it comes to your reach, traffic, and even conversions.

 Videos can help you gain better reach because anyone that is online can find your video and even share them with their friends and family.
 Social videos are able to generate 1200% more shares than text and photos combined.

 What Makes an Explainer Video a Good One?

 Now we have covered the basics, let’s look at what is normally included in these kinds of videos.
 While the content may be different, almost all explainer videos meet the following criteria.

 - High Quality – the quality is important, with regards to quality and production, for the video to successfully engage with the audience

 - Match the brand tone, style, and target audience – explainers are most effective when their tone and style matches with the company branding and are designed with the target audience in mind